diogoff/trackml-100/README.md

 Apparently, the answer to this question is _no_, since there are much better approaches out there.
 In other words, the training set does not seem to be representative of all the tracks that may occur in a test experiment.

-However, the problem of finding the training particle that best fits a set of test hits is an interesting computation problem _per se_.
+However, the problem of finding the training particle that best fits a set of test hits is an interesting computation problem.
 I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I would use as an initial baseline to compare with the performance of other algorithms that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.